<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Should You Use Drones to Market Your Home?

-While commonly referred to as a drone, drones are technically named unmanned aerial vehicles (UAV), and those UAVs are part of a larger collection of piloting operations known as the unmanned aircraft system (UAS).
-Both are regulated by the Federal Aviation Administration (FAA) and require training and licensing to be used commercially.
+While commonly referred to as drones, they are technically unmanned aerial vehicles (UAVs), which are part of a larger collection of piloting operations known as the unmanned aircraft system (UAS).
+The Federal Aviation Administration (FAA) regulates both and requires training and licensing for commercial use.

-Intrigued about the possibility of using drones for aerial photographs of your home and neighborhood in your home marketing plan?
-Read on!
+Intrigued by the possibility of using drones for aerial photographs of your home and neighborhood in your home marketing plan?
+Read on for home-selling tips.

 The Increase of Drones in Real Estate Marketing

-Specific guidelines for operating commercial drones are available at the National Association of Realtors.
+Specific guidelines for operating commercial drones are available from the National Association of Realtors.
 They break down exactly what is required before introducing drones into any marketing program.
 Briefly, operators can expect to:

 • Take an initial aeronautical knowledge test